bigcatsfolio/Grantha/README.md

 Step 2 : Extract and open the generated zip file through IntelliJ IDE.

 Step 3 : Start Building and check responses from server through postman !
+Make sure to maintain packages for each service in an organized way for easy imports 😱

 ## Installation steps for Frontend :